jankechm/score_counter/README.md

 https://github.com/jankechm/score_counter/assets/22982620/1a510b1c-4cc3-4e5c-9afb-9124423c3265

 There is a new project https://github.com/jankechm/BLE-Score-Counter-Display which uses Bluetooth Low Energy and a smartphone app instead of IR remote control.
 Also, the external DS3231 RTC module was removed since the time is synchronized with smartphone and then counted by the internal RTC.
+The AT24C32 EEPROM was removed too (1 shared module with DS3231) and the configuration is stored in the smartphone instead.